 “You come all this way just to see my farm, and I must show you it.”

 When the owner & operator of TL Chocolates & Cacao Farm said this to us, we paused for a moment and reflected on how weird the situation might seem to him.
-These two American girls had asked to see his cacao farm.
-He’s not exactly in the middle of Taipei.
-But I think you can find good chocolate most anyplace.
+These two American girls had asked to see his cacao farm in Taiwan.
+He’s not exactly in a convenient location, but I believe you can find good chocolate most anyplace.

 Table of Contents

 This entire shop is oh-so-instagram-worthy, and they offer brunch and coffee, as well as fruity chocolates.
-What more do you need?
+What more do you need from this chocolate shop in the capital city of Taipei?
 Being inside the cafe is like being inside a chocolate box, with dark walls and rows of gorgeous truffles as soon as you walk through the door.
-The cashier took awhile to tell me it was cash only, but if you seek a little treat it’s worth dropping in, as it’s just across from the metro.
-I’d recommend the less eye-catching earl grey, lemon, and nutty waffle chocolates.
+The cashier took awhile to tell me it was cash only, but if you seek a little treat it’s worth dropping in; it’s just across from the metro.
+I’d recommend going for the less eye-catching earl grey, lemon, and nutty waffle chocolates.

 Address: No. 11, Lane 10, Jiuquan Street, Datong District, Taipei City, Taiwan 103 (Google Maps)